 On November 22, 2022, the Company filed a registration statement on Form S-3 (the "Registration Statement") containing a base shelf prospectus with the SEC (the "Shelf Prospectus"), which Registration Statement became effective on December 22, 2022.
 A corresponding base shelf prospectus (the "Canadian Prospectus") was filed with, and receipted by, the securities regulatory authorities in each of the provinces and territories Canada under the U.S.-Canada multijurisdictional disclosure system ("MJDS").
 The Registration Statement and Canadian Prospectus qualify the distribution from treasury of up to an aggregate amount of \$100 million worth of shares of Class A common stock, preferred stock, warrants, debt securities, subscription rights and/or units of the Company ("Securities") for a period of three years.
-The terms of any Securities to be offered under the base prospectus will be specified in a prospectus supplement, which will be filed with the applicable U.S. and Canadian securities regulatory authorities in connection with any such offering.
+The terms of any Securities regulatory authorities in connection with any such offering.
 To date, no prospectus supplement has been filed.
 The Shelf Prospectus and the Canadian Prospectus were filed to provide maximum flexibility to pursue strategic initiatives.